fluent/fluent-bit-docs/installation/windows.md

 Add the path `C:\WinFlexBison` to your systems environment variable "Path".
 [Here's how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

+It is important to have installed OpenSSL binaries, at least the library files and headers.

 Also you need to install [git](https://git-scm.com/download/win) to pull the source code from the repository.

 ```powershell